grafana/k6-timescaledb-stack/README.md

-# The Open Source Load Testing Stack
+> ### ⚠ ️ This project is no longer maintained in this repository.
+>
+> Development and maintenance have been stopped in this repository.
+>
+> This project is active and maintained at [grafana/xk6-output-timescaledb](https://github.com/grafana/xk6-output-timescaledb).

-The open source load testing stack is a stack of open source software that works well together for the purpose of running load tests, storing results and visualizing those results in dashboards.
+This project is a stack of open source software that works well together for the purpose of running load tests, storing results and visualizing those results in dashboards.
 The stack is made up of [k6](https://k6.io/), [TimescaleDB](https://www.timescale.com/) and [Grafana](https://grafana.com/).

 # Installation